ha-noh/image-gallery-modal/README.md

 ## How to use

+## Things to note
+* If your webpage has html classes prefixed with `.gallery-modal` or `.modal`, be sure to check that there is no overlap between the classes you already wrote and the classes found in this project.
+* The overlay, i.e. `.gallery-modal-container`, should have a z-index value greater than all elements it should appear in front (on top) of.
+If you didn't specify the z-index of any elements on your webpage, you can leave the value as is (z-index: 100).

 ## Future changes & additions
-2. Maybe have two sets, one for a version where [A] the module builds the gallery from scratch, and [B] one where it controls only the modals, and overlays it on top of the webpage.
+1. Maybe have two sets, one for a version where [A] the module builds the gallery from scratch, and [B] one where it controls only the modals, and overlays it on top of the webpage (currently functionality as of 9/2019)